SchichtWerk - Zeitreisen im Wersonhaus

 12. November 2018

 A professionally made small museum about Romans and Bavarians in Gilching.
 Absolutely worth seeing.
-Adults can constantly discover new things, and there are really lovely offerings for children.
+Adults can constantly discover new things, and there are really lovely offerings for kids.

 RD